danReynolds/loon/README.md

 ## 🎨 Custom persistence

-If you would prefer to persist data using an alternative implementation than the default `FilePersistor`, you just need to implement the persistence interface:
+If you would prefer to persist data using an alternative implementation than the default persistors, you can implement the persistence interface:

 ```dart
 import 'package:loon/loon.dart';